SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

     add [user id] to [group name]

 Group name is the name of any permission group, so "reviewers" or "bot owner".
-You can't add a user to public.

 When a user is successfully added to a group using this command, the following message will be said as a reply to the command: